State 4-H Fashion Revue 2022

 - Dressy — for ensembles worn to dressy activities such as church, dinner dates, theater, and job/scholarship interviews.
 Examples would be: slacks, blouses, blazers, and special occasion dresses.

 *To be eligible to attend Western National Roundup, Senior constructed participants must submit a full constructed outfit to the State Fashion Revue.

 Participants in Constructed, Purchased, Knit & Crochet categories are judged on these general criteria:

-Ability to create a cohesive ensemble in the particular fashion style chosen.
-This includies hairstyle, make-up, and accessories
+- Ability to create a cohesive ensemble in the particular fashion style chosen.
+This includes hairstyle, make-up, and accessories.

-One junior (age 8-10), one intermediate (age 11-13) and one senior (age 14-18) may participate in the Constructed Casual, Constructed Dressy, Purchased Casual, Purchased Dressy, Knit & Crochet categories.
-Each county may send up to fifteen Fashion Revue contestants.
+One junior (age 8-10), one intermediate (age 11-13) and one senior (age 14-18) from each county may participate in each of the Constructed Casual, Constructed Dressy, Purchased Casual, Purchased Dressy, Knit & Crochet categories.
+Each county may send up to 18 Fashion Revue contestants.

 High-point individuals in each category and age division will receive awards at the awards ceremony following the Fashion Show.